elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The getFullYear() method returns the year of the specified date according to local time and getYear() method is deprecated.
+  <div><strong>Interview Response:</strong> The getFullYear() method returns the year of the specified date according to local time, and getYear() method is deprecated.
 We should not use it.</div><br />
   <div><strong>Technical Response:</strong> The getFullYear() method returns the year of the specified date according to local time.
-The getYear() method is deprecated and should not be used in accordance with the current MDN recommendations (It does not work well with date years after the year 2000).
+The getYear() method is deprecated and should not get used following the current MDN recommendations (It does not work well with date years after 2000).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />